Chronic Pain Can Be a Powerful Opportunity

 Oliva Wolfertz

-At the start of my treatment journey, I felt a strong conviction that God had given me this illness very intentionally.
-I felt like this was God telling me it was my time to walk through one of my first “major trials,” as I had never before had a serious health issue before.
-At the time I thought I would go through it, get treated, get better and move on and be able to look back at it as a story of how I joyfully clung to God during a hard time.
+At the start of my treatment journey, I felt a strong conviction that God had given me this illness intentionally.
+I felt like this was God telling me it was my time to walk through my first “major trial.”
+I had never before had a serious health issue.
+At the time, I thought I would go through it, get treated, get better and move on.
+Then look back at it as a story of how I joyfully clung to God during a hard time.

-I subconsciously was viewing it as a test and thought that if I just stayed positive and did my best to fully trust God, he would soon enough heal me, and then I would move on with life and have this story to encourage others with.
+I subconsciously viewed it as a test.
+I thought if I just stayed positive and did my best to trust God, he would soon enough heal me.
+And then I would move on with life and have this story to encourage others with.
 I viewed it as very transactional if I’m being honest.
 Needless to say, I didn’t have the slightest idea of what I was getting into.

-I didn't have the slightest idea what I was getting into… #chronic pain #lymedisease #interviews Click To Tweet
+I didn't have the slightest idea what I was getting into… #chronic pain #lymedisease #interviews Share on X

-Little did I know at that time how devastating and long-term this illness would be or how much it would affect every other area of my life.
-I would say for the first two years or so, I wasn’t terribly worried about this being the rest of my life and I was able to trust God relatively well all things considered.
-Of course, there were many difficult battles and symptoms and challenging times that I struggled more, but I felt very supported in the beginning and continued to believe healing was around the next corner.
+Little did I know at that time how devastating and long-term this illness would be.
+Or how much it would affect every other area of my life.
+For the first two years or so, I wasn’t terribly worried about this being the rest of my life.
+I was able to trust God relatively well all things considered.
+Of course, there were many difficult battles, symptoms, and challenging times where I struggled more.
+But I felt very supported and continued to believe healing was around the next corner.

-It wasn’t until probably three years in that I really started to experience more sobering doubts and struggles in my faith.
-Not only was I still not where I thought I would be after 3 years (still unable to work or be financially independent), but I was feeling a lot of new and difficult symptoms, including serious mental health and sleep struggles, that were very challenging to live with.
+It wasn’t until about three years in that I really started to experience more sobering doubts and struggles in my faith.
+Not only was I still not where I thought I would be (still unable to work or be financially independent), but I was feeling a lot of new and difficult symptoms.
+Among them, serious mental health and sleep struggles were challenging to live with.

 Not to mention I was getting emotionally exhausted from the day-to-day struggle.
-With my worsening symptoms, it became a lot harder to be regularly plugged into a community where I could be spiritually supported, and the isolation made everything a lot harder.
+With my worsening symptoms, it became much harder to be regularly plugged into a community where I could be spiritually supported.
+The isolation made everything a lot harder.

 Was there a specific event that became a turning point in your faith during this journey?

-As I mentioned above, the anniversary of year three was a turning point where I really started to struggle with doubts and fears that this might actually be the rest of my life and I may never get better.
-When I realized I wasn’t even close to getting better or even if I was on the right track with treatments, I began to wrestle with anger and disillusionment towards God and a lot of fear that things would never change.
+The anniversary of year three was a turning point where I started to struggle with doubts and fears.
+This might actually be the rest of my life and I may never get better.
+I realized I wasn’t even close to getting better or even if I was on the right track with treatments.
+I began to wrestle with anger and disillusionment toward God and a lot of fear that things would never change.

 Accepting the Inevitable